JohnLCaron/rlauxe/README.md

 For each contest we simulate the audit with manufactured data that has the same margin as the reported outcome.
 By running simulations, we can use estimated error rates to add errors to the manufactured data.

-For each contest assertion we estimate the samplesNeeded that will satisfy the risk limit some fraction (_auditConfig.quantile_) of the time.
-The contest estimated sample size is then the maximum of the contests' assertion estimates.
+For each contest assertion we simulate the samplesNeeded that will satisfy the risk limit some fraction (_auditConfig.quantile_) of the time.
+Each contest's estimated sample size is then the maximum of the contest's assertion estimates.

-If the estimated samplesNeeded exceeds some maximum fraction of the total ballots for that contest (_auditConfig.samplePctCutoff_), that contest is marked for a hand count, and is removed from the audit.
+If the simulation is accurate, the audit should succeed that fraction of the time.
+If not, then the contest goes to the next audit round.

+The auditors must decide how many ballots they are willing to audit, since at some point its more efficient to do a full handcount than the more elaborate process of finding a subset of ballots that have been selected for the sample.
+We want to minimize both the overall number of ballots sampled, and the number of rounds.

 Audits are done in rounds.
 If a contest is not proved or disproved, the next round's estimated sample size starts from the previous audit's pvalue.